airbytehq/airbyte/docs/tutorials/toy-connector.md

 ## Our connector: a stock ticker API

 Our connector will output the daily price of a stock since a given date.
-We'll leverage the free [IEX Cloud API](https://iexcloud.io/docs/api/) for this.
+We'll leverage the free [IEX Cloud API](https://iexcloud.io/pricing/) for this (the free account is at the bottom).
 We'll use Python to implement the connector because its syntax is accessible to most programmers, but the process described here can be applied to any language.

 Here's the outline of what we'll do to build our connector:

 1. Use the Airbyte connector template to bootstrap the connector package
 2. Implement the methods required by the Airbyte Specification for our connector:
    1. `spec`: declares the user-provided credentials or configuration needed to run the connector
-   2. `check`: tests if the user-provided configuration is valid and can be used to run the connector
+   2. `check`: tests if with the user-provided configuration the connector can connect with the underlying data source.
    3. `discover`: declares the different streams of data that this connector can output
    4. `read`: reads data from the underlying data source \(The stock ticker API\)
 3. Package the connector in a Docker image